Nonparametric method of structural break detection in stochastic time series regression model: Introduction

 Parallelly, there have been multiple attempts in the extant literature to detect structural breaks avoiding the imposition of any parametric structure on the concerned time series.
-For example, \cite{liu2013change} detected breaks in the path of a time series by looking at the f-divergence measure between the likelihood of the data in consecutive scanning windows in either side of potential break-points. \cite{haynes2017computationally} extended the work of \cite{zou2014nonparametric} to a time series setup by proposing a cost function based on an initial segmentation of the data where the position of breaks are determined as the solution of the optimal segmentation that maximizes the log-likelihood obtained from the empirical distribution function.
-Similar works in the same direction were done by \cite{matteson2014nonparametric,diop2023general}.
-In parallel, \cite{zhang2018unsupervised} proposed a self-normalized test procedure based on a cumulative sum (CUSUM) type test statistic to detect breaks in mean or other distributional properties of the time series, and \cite{sundararajan2018nonparametric} proposed a test of detection of structural breaks in the covariance structure of multivariate time series utilizing the Euclidean difference in the spectral density matrices.
+For example, \cite{liu2013change} detected breaks in the path of a time series by looking at the f-divergence measure between the likelihood of the data in consecutive scanning windows in either side of potential break-points. \cite{haynes2017computationally} proposed a cost function based on an initial segmentation of the data where the position of breaks are determined as the solution of the optimal segmentation that maximizes the log-likelihood obtained from the empirical distribution function.
+Similar work in the same direction were done by \cite{diop2023general}.
+In parallel, \cite{zhang2018unsupervised} proposed a self-normalized test procedure based on a cumulative sum (CUSUM) type test statistic to detect breaks in mean or other distributional properties of the time series. \cite{sundararajan2018nonparametric} proposed a test of detection of structural breaks in the covariance structure of multivariate time series utilizing the Euclidean difference in the spectral density matrices.
 More recently, \cite{fu2023multiple} proposed a methodology for detecting structural breaks in distributional properties of a time series with the help of the empirical distribution functions, and \cite{casini2024change} proposed a nonparametric algorithm for detecting structural breaks in the spectral density of a locally stationary time series.